ksh93/ksh/README.md

 $ echo ${$var}
 Intended result
 ```
-2. Extra keybinds have been added to the emacs and vi editing modes (commit 4036ec7e).
+2. Extra keybinds have been added to the emacs and vi editing modes (commit [`4036ec7e`](https://github.com/JohnoKing/ksh/commit/4036ec7ec8c59e3ab143773e9c382cf9199a79ee)).
-  * The following keybinds to the emacs and vi editing modes:
+  * The following keybinds are added to both editing modes:
     * Support for Home key sequences `^[[1~` and `^[[7~`
     * Support for End key sequences `^[[4~` and `^[[8~`
     * Ctrl+Left Arrow:	Go back one word